Published: September 19, 2010

 There are ways to get a free account.
-Some banks and credit unions offer free accounts if you have your paycheck or government check deposited directly into the account.
-And some offer free accounts to seniors, and free or low-cost “lifeline” accounts to others who qualify.
+Some banks offer free accounts if you have your paycheck or government check deposited directly into the bank.
+Many banks offer free accounts to seniors.
 Ask your employer’s bank if it offers free accounts to the company’s employees.
-If you always keep a lot of money in the account, you may be able to avoid a monthly fee.
+If you always keep a lot of money in the account, you may be able to avoid the bank’s monthly fee.

 Increase Your Income

-I always get a big refund after filing my income tax return, but I’d rather have that money in my paycheck.
+I always get a big refund after filing my income tax return, but I’d rather have that money in my paycheck every week.
 How can I adjust the amount of taxes withheld from my pay?

 You can adjust your withholding at any time by filling out a new W-4 form.
 Your employer has these forms, which have step-by-step instructions for adjusting your withholding.
 It’s very helpful to have a copy of last year’s tax return and end-of-year W-2 earnings summary on hand when you do this.

 Withholding too much from your paycheck is like giving the government an interest-free loan.
-Instead, you could be getting more in each paycheck.
-However, make sure you don’t start withholding too little.
+Instead, you could be getting more in your paycheck each week.
+However, make sure you are not withholding too little.
 To be safe, make sure that the current year’s withholding is at least equal to the taxes you owed last year, or you could be subject to a tax penalty for under-withholding.

 Children being claimed for the EITC must be under 19, or, if they are full-time students, under 24.
 You must provide Social Security numbers for all children when you file your tax return.
-The child you claim must be your son, daughter, adopted child, stepchild, foster child or grandchild, or your brother, sister, half brother, half sister, stepbrother, stepsister, niece or nephew.
+The child you claim must be your:

-My family often expresses envy of people who spend a lot on new cars, jewelry and electronic gadgets.
+My family often expresses envy about people who spend a lot on new cars, jewelry and electronic gadgets.
 How can I get my family to buy into spending less and saving more?

 I'd like to get a better job, but where do I start?

 Jot down some ideas for your ideal job.
-Find out if there is a local career counseling organization that can help you get started.
+Find out if there is a local career development counseling organization that can help you get started.
 Scan the classified section of your newspaper every day to see what jobs are available.
 If you have access to the Internet, visit job-listing sites and research local companies that you’d like to work for.
 Call their human resources departments and ask about openings.
 Also check out new job opportunities with your current employer.
-And tell friends, family and others about your search—many people find a job through personal referrals.

 Earning Extra Money